General enquiries: 0800 326 5559

 How Can I Get Help With the Physical Symptoms?

-Addiction can also often come with physical side effects, with some of the most common falling under the umbrella of withdrawal symptoms.
+Alcohol and drug addiction can also often come with physical side effects, with some of the most common falling under the umbrella of withdrawal symptoms.

-These symptoms are what happens when you become dependent on alcohol or drugs.
 Essentially, you use these addictive substances for so long that your body becomes reliant on them, resulting in unpleasant (or even dangerous) symptoms if you attempt to stop.

 They can vary massively from substance to substance, but some well-known withdrawal symptoms are diarrhoea, tremors, seizures, hallucinations, a runny nose, restlessness and/or muscle pain.